MPP Admissions Timeline

 Dual Degree Applicants: For applicants applying to a dual degree program, if the partner program requires standardized test scores (LSAT or GMAT), applicants may also upload these scores to their MPP application as supplemental material, if so desired.

-Please prepare a short video (one-minute maximum) to inform the admissions committee who you are and what you are looking to achieve at Sanford.
+Please prepare a short video (one-minute maximum) to inform the admissions committee who you are as person.
 The video must be of the applicant (if there is more than one person in the video, please clarify which person is the applicant).
-You might consider sharing a unique perspective or life experience and describe how it would benefit classroom discussions at Sanford.
+You might consider sharing a lived experience, or an aspect of your personality that is not captured by standard application questions, or your unique perspective on a policy topic.

 Upload the video to a website such as YouTube and provide the URL within the application.
 If using YouTube, we suggest using the “Unlisted Video” setting so only individuals who have the URL can view it.
 We are unable to watch videos that come in any form other than a URL link and do not accept videos sent by email or DVD.